Staticsoft/Payments/DesiredState.md

     /// <param name="customerId">The unique identifier of the customer to delete.</param>
     /// <exception cref="Customers.NotFoundException">Thrown when the customer does not exist.</exception>
     Task Delete(string customerId);

+    /// <summary>
+    /// Sets up payment methods for a customer, enabling active subscriptions.
+    /// </summary>
+    /// <param name="customerId">The unique identifier of the customer.</param>
+    /// <exception cref="Customers.NotFoundException">Thrown when the customer does not exist.</exception>
+    Task SetupPayments(string customerId);
 }
 ```